squaresLab/security-repair-benchmarks/README.rst

 Installation
 ------------

-To build a single Docker image, :code:`secbugs`, containing all bug scenarios, repair tools, and experimental infrastructure, execute the following:
+To build a single Docker image, :code:`secbugs`, containing all of the bug scenarios and experimental infrastructure, execute the following:

 .. code:: command